 Rosacea is a type of skin inflammation affecting the face.
 It looks like a permanent red blush on your cheeks which is actually the smaller surface blood vessels under the skin enlarging and causing the redness.
 Rosacea tends to worsen with age, and many of us get it.
-North Coast Medispa on the far north coast of NSW are experts at dealing with Rosacea and have several approaches to dealing with it.
-We asked them to give us the lowdown on why we get it, how we can avoid it, manage it and treat it.
+Find out why we get it, how we can avoid it, manage it and treat it.

 What is Rosacea – what does it look like?